cloud-gov/cf-ex-drupal8/README.md

 bin/composer install
 ```

-Test with docker-compose, and view at http://localhost:8080
+Test with `docker-compose` and view at http://localhost:8080

 ```sh
 docker-compose up